scrss logo

 Saturday 2 November 2024, 14.00 - 16.00

-Jane Rosen is the author of the Society's new history, published in July 2024.
+Jane Rosen is an SCRSS Trustee and the author of the Society's new history, published in July 2024.
 An Unpopular Cause: A Centenary History of the Society for Cultural Relations with the USSR 1924-2024 is a highly readable illustrated history of the work the Society has carried out over the past 100 years, covering its important yet underrated role in the field of British-Soviet relations.
+Founded seven years after the October Russian Revolution, the SCR was formed by a group of like-minded intellectuals across the arts, humanities and sciences who were interested in the social developments taking place in this new country, the USSR.
+The book follows the history of the Society from the 1920s as diplomatic relations were established, dissolved and then reformed; its important work during the Second World War; the difficulties it faced during the Cold War and beyond; and, finally, how it adapted to the break-up of the Soviet Union.

-Jane Rosen will first talk on one aspect of the new definitive history, followed by a booksigning session with a glass of fizz (non-alcoholic refreshments also available).
-Book purchases @ £15 per book can be made by debit / credit card or cash.
+The talk will be followed by a booksigning session with a glass of fizz (non-alcoholic refreshments also available).
+Book purchases @ £15 can be made by debit / credit card or cash.
+The Society's new exhibition A Centenary History of the SCRSS in 100+ Objects with photographs, publications and rare artefacts from the Society's archives can also be viewed on three floors of the building.

 Jane Rosen is SCRSS Honorary Archivist and an SCRSS Trustee.
-She is a is a librarian by profession and has worked in specialist historical and cultural libraries, including the SCR.
+She is a librarian by profession and has worked in specialist historical and cultural libraries, including the SCR.
 She has a research interest in radical and working-class children’s literature.

 Tuesday 26 November 2024, 17.00 - 20.00